 - A. Requests for S/U marks which are approved in writing by the student's counselor and parent and filed in the school office by the beginning of the 12th week of the semester shall be honored.
-(The request forms shall indicate that some colleges and universities might not accept credits marked satisfactory) - B. Requests for marks to be reversed from S/U to A-F shall be honored any time during the current grading period. - C. Courses taken for marks of S and U shall not be included when computing honor roll or class rank. - D. Each individual shall be limited to elect an S/U mark for ten credit points of course work in any one semester and to thirty credit points of course work in grades nine through twelve. - E. Pass/Fail grades will not count toward core course requirements.
+(The request forms shall indicate that some colleges and universities might not accept credits marked satisfactory) - B. Requests for marks to be reversed from S/U to A-F shall be honored any time during the current grading period. - C. Each individual shall be limited to elect an S/U mark for ten credit points of course work in any one semester and to thirty credit points of course work in grades nine through twelve. - D. Pass/Fail grades will not count toward core course requirements.

 WITHDRAWING FROM CLASS - A student may withdraw from a 9th-12th grade semester or quarter class during weeks one through three without notation.
 If a student withdraws during weeks four through 11 of a semester class (weeks four through five in a quarter class), a "W" will be placed on the student record.
 If a student withdraws during weeks 12 through 18 of a semester class (weeks six through nine in a quarter class) an "F" will be placed on the student record unless approval is granted for either a "W" or an "INC" to be placed on the student record.
 Approval is granted by the principal or her/his designee.
-GRADE POINT AVERAGE AND RANK IN CLASS - For the graduating classes of 2019 and 2020 only.
-The class ranking system that is used in the Lincoln Public Schools is based on a point system and not grade point average.
-Students receive value points for classes that they have taken that reflect the grade, credits earned and the difficulty of the class.
-For example a student who takes a weighted AP course, earns 5 hours of credit, and receives an A would be awarded 5 points.
-A student who takes an unweighted course, received 5 hours of credit, and receives an A would be awarded 4 points.
-Value points are prorated depending on course difficulty, number of credit hours, and the grade earned.
-A student who takes a full load of seven courses per semester and more difficult courses would receive more value points.
-The class rank system is capped at 35 hours a semester so that all students have equal opportunity when class rank is calculated.
-The class rank points are listed from highest to lowest and a rank is assigned to each student.
-Students who take less than 7 courses because of sports, work or other opportunities would not have as high a rank as other students even though their GPA may be higher.
-Students, who also take courses off campus, such as at a college, do not have these courses added to their class rank.